Ick Meaning: What the Ick Is, Why It Hits, and Whether It's Real

 The term went viral on TikTok in 2022 and hasn't left the cultural conversation since, because it named something everyone had experienced but hadn't articulated.
 Like delulu and girl dinner before it, the ick gave people vocabulary for a very specific experience — and vocabulary, it turns out, is what the internet is best at providing.

-The key features of the ick, specifically: it arrives suddenly; it is triggered by something specific; the trigger is usually minor relative to the reaction; it produces a physical feeling of repulsion rather than just intellectual disinterest; and it is extremely difficult to reverse once established.
+The key features of ick meaning, specifically: it arrives suddenly; it is triggered by something specific; the trigger is usually minor relative to the reaction; it produces a physical feeling of repulsion rather than just intellectual disinterest; and it is extremely difficult to reverse once established.
 These are not the features of growing out of attraction.
 These are the features of the ick, and only the ick.

 The trigger is always small.
 That's the whole thing about the ick.
-If it were something significant, it would just be called "a reason."
+If it were something significant, it would just be called a reason.

 The Most Common Icks — A Field Guide